Self-Refining Video Sampling: Self-Refining Video Sampling

 \subsection{Uncertainty-aware P\&P}

 While P\&P enables iterative self-refinement, we observe that applying multiple P\&P updates ($K_f\!>\!3$) with classifier-free guidance (CFG)~\citep{ho2022classifier}, can cause over-saturation~\citep{sadat2024eliminating} or simplification in static regions such as the background, as shown in \fref{fig:ablation}(b).
 The issue arises from repeated CFG updates with an amplified scale (i.e., $1\!-\!t$ instead of $\Delta t$) during denoising.
-Regions that are significantly altered by P\&P are less affected by this amplified CFG, as the guidance impact is reset after each P\&P step.
+Regions that are significantly altered by P\&P are less affected by this amplified CFG, as their predictions vary across refinements, limiting guidance accumulation.
 In contrast, static regions that remain largely unchanged after P\&P are repeatedly influenced by the guidance, causing the guidance to accumulate and leading to over-saturation.

 To address this issue, we propose \textbf{Uncertainty-aware P\&P}, an extension of P\&P that selectively refines only the locally uncertain regions.
 Specifically, we leverage the model confidence of the prediction, applying the P\&P steps only on video regions with low reconstruction confidence.